zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

 ## Task 3: Set the Interpreter Bindings for the Imported Notebook

 An interpreter is a plug-in that allows you to use a specific data processing language backend.
 To display and visualize data using SQL in a notebook paragraph, that data must be fetched from the database; therefore, you must bind a notebook to an interpreter to fetch data from the database or any data source.
 A default set of interpreter bindings is available.
-Paragraphs using the **SQL** **`%sql`** and **PL/SQL** **`%script`** interpreters allow you to invoke Oracle SQL and PL/SQL statements, respectively.
+Paragraphs using the **`%sql`** and **`%script`** interpreters allow you to invoke Oracle SQL and PL/SQL statements, respectively.
 The interpreter binding order that is set for a notebook applies to all the paragraphs in that notebook.
 However, you can override the interpreter binding for SQL and PL/SQL interpreters for any specific paragraph in the notebook.

 >**Note:** For the Zeppelin Notebooks in Oracle Machine Learning, you use the sql and pl/sql interpreters within an Oracle Database interpreter group and the md (MarkDown) interpreter for plain text formatting syntax so that it can be converted to HTML.